 Check that content aligns with brand values

-Disingenuity won’t win you any fans and adopting a cause without evaluating its role in the wider business will leave customers feeling apathetic or – worse – lied to.
+Disingenuity won’t win you any fans.
+Adopting a cause without evaluating its role in the wider business will leave customers feeling apathetic or – worse – lied to.

 Ask the whole team to give their thoughts on brand values and what they represent.
 If your campaign doesn’t align then, it won’t do when it goes live either, and your customers will soon be vocal in pointing this out.